 background.

-Lighting: Warm overhead key + soft fill from front.
+Lighting: Warm overhead key plus soft front fill.

-Audio: Sharp ceramic shatter sound.
+Audio: Sharp ceramic shatter.
 Brief silence after impact.
+Distant

 Aspect: 9:16.
 Duration: 5s.

-Subject: A young person standing on a rooftop, looking out at city.
+Subject: A young person standing on a rooftop, looking out at a city.

 Action: Turns head slowly toward camera as if responding to an